Many-body quantum teleportation via operator spreading in the traversable wormhole protocol: Peaked-size teleportation at intermediate times

 This large separation suggests that peaked-size teleportation is possible at early times in the large-$p$ limit.
-To verify this, we analyze the two-sided correlator, which is given by \cite{gao2017traversable} \be \ee at infinite temperature before the scrambling time\footnote{The inclusion of $e^{-igV}$ in the correlator applies a phase $e^{-ig}$ to the bra on the left side, which conveniently subtracts off the constant term when $V$ to operator size.}.
+To verify this, we analyze the two-sided correlator, which is given by \cite{gao2017traversable} \be \ee at infinite temperature before the scrambling time\footnote{The inclusion of $e^{-igV}$ in the correlator applies a phase $e^{-ig}$ to the bra on the left side, which conveniently subtracts off the constant term in $V$'s relation to operator size [Eq.~(\ref{V size})].}.
 For large $p$ and early times, we can approximate the correlator as \be \ee using $(1 + i x)^m \approx e^{imx}$, valid when $mx^2 \equiv \frac{2p}{q} \big( \frac{g}{N} \frac{1}{4} e^{2 J t} \big)^2 \ll 1$.
+We refer to this regime as the ``early time regime'', and analyze its analog in large-$N$ systems at finite temperature in Section \ref{sec: early time}.

-Crucially, as expected for peaked-size teleportation, the correlator in this regime corresponds to an overall phase equal the average operator size, Eq.~(\ref{eq: SYK size}), multiplied by $g/qN$.
+Crucially, as expected for peaked-size teleportation, the early time correlator consists of an overall phase equal the average operator size, Eq.~(\ref{eq: SYK size}), multiplied by $g/qN$.
 This indicates that teleportation succeeds with nearly maximal fidelity beginning when $g\Size/qN \approx 1$.
+Based on its similarity with 0D RUCs, we expect that teleportation in this regime is capable of teleporting $\mathcal{O}(K)$ qubits (Table~\ref{table:comparison}); however, we do not calculate this explicitly.
 Teleportation continues to succeed until the above approximation breaks down, which occurs when the size width, $\delta \Size$, becomes of order $(g/qN)^{-1}$.
 As for all scrambling systems, the two-sided correlator is expected to revive at late times, $t \gtrsim \log(N/p)/J$, at which point the sizes saturate the entire system~\cite{gao2017traversable,maldacena2017diving} (see Section~\ref{late times}); this is not reflected in Eq.~(\ref{infinite temperature SYK correlator}), which is valid only before the scrambling time.